Patrick-Duvall/backstop/README.md

 Backstop is an emergency contact notification built in Python Using [Flask](https://flask.palletsprojects.com/en/1.1.x/).
 Users can Authenticate with their Google account then create emergency alerts which are sent to a specified contact if a certain time stamp is passed.
 These emails are sent using [FlaskMail](https://pythonhosted.org/Flask-Mail/) and [AdvancedPythonScheduler](https://apscheduler.readthedocs.io/en/stable/)

+Currently works locally BUT is not deployable on heroku due to being built with a SQLite database(I did deploy on AWS and incurred monthly data charges, I think due to maintaining the in memory db).
+I'm working on changing to an ORM and Migration manager in the branch setup-postgres

 ## Why Backstop

 I do a lot of hiking and I like to go light.
 I generally don't take a gps or phone and pack light on food too.
 One thing I do take however, is a jar of peanut butter as a caloric 'backstop'.
 If I run out of food, I won't go hungry.
 I created this application as a simple way for people to create emergency alerts to send to an emergency contact if they didn't return from a trip.
 I had never used Python or Flask before and started by following the Flask Tutorial to build a blog application.
 I then modeled my routes and tests off of this pattern before removing the original blog functionality and adding the mailer and scheduler functionality.